 Hezbollah are not a formal party to the Agreement but it was sanctioned by them before signature.
 Personally I find it difficult to imagine that Nasrallah would ever have accepted such a position.

 At the same time, Hezbollah’s domestic political position has been also greatly weakened.
 They were obliged to accept effectively the US imposition of General Aoun as President, which they had been resisting for over two years.
-They also then found themselves accepting his nomination of the openly anti-Hezbollah Nawaf Salam as President.
+They also then found themselves accepting his nomination of the openly anti-Hezbollah Nawaf Salam as Prime Minister.

 I referred earlier to Lebanon’s “confessional” constitutional arrangements, and said I would give more detail.
 The President must be a Christian, the Prime Minister a Sunni and the Speaker of Parliament a Shiite.